 Take it from someone who’s just done it themselves – moving house can be an absolute pain.
-And when you’re a renter, it’s something that’s an all too regular fact of life.
-Aside from the physical stress of packing and moving all your furniture, appliances and stuff, there’s the hassle of getting everything connected at the new place – power, water, gas – and yes, broadband and internet.
+For renters, relocation is a fact of life.
+Aside from the physical stress of packing and moving all your furniture and appliances, there’s the hassle of getting everything connected at the new place – power, water, gas – and yes, broadband.

 The obvious answer, if you find yourself contract-free and able to choose between any Internet provider you like, is to aim for the telco providers that offer contract-free plans.
 They’re more common than you’d think, though in many cases you’ll be paying more and/or getting less for the privilege of not having to sign one or two years of your broadband life away.

-Ideally, then, you’ll be looking for no-contract plans that offer good pricing, without any financial penalties for choosing the non-contract option.
+Ideally, then, you’ll be looking for no-contract plans that offer good pricing, without any financial penalties.
 It’s all too common for providers to offer what looks like a very reasonable non-contract plan, only to slug you with a “connection fee” that’s only waived if you sign up to a contract plan (the “connection fee” itself is something of a rort, a legacy of the ADSL days when a tech actually has to visit the phone exchange to plug your line in to the right port).